-It’s never too early to start thinking about your Thanksgiving menu, right?
-These mini stuffed pumpkins are the perfect addition to your table, both as a side dish for the whole family to enjoy and as a vegan/vegetarian main.
+It's never too early to start thinking about your Thanksgiving menu, right?
+These mini rice stuffed pumpkins are the perfect addition to your table, either as a side dish for the whole family to enjoy or as a vegan/vegetarian entree.

 Here are a few other ways you can use gluten free breadcrumbs:

-As a crunchy topping for homemade mac and cheese (try this Vegan Pumpkin Mac and Cheese!)
+As a crunchy topping for homemade mac and cheese.

 As a topping for a pureed soup, like this Curried Root Vegetable Soup